1

 The provision of high-speed broadband services can play a critical role in enhancing local government operations and community development efforts.
 Local governments can play a role assisting public institutions and private businesses, as well as local citizens, to gain access to reliable broadband service at affordable costs.

-Such locally initiated actions can be undertaken under local authority to enhance economic development, improve distance learning opportunities, promote inter-jurisdictional communication, and improve health care delivery and to meet citizens’ requests for better access to the breadth of services available over broadband.
+Such locally initiated actions can be undertaken under local authority to enhance economic development, improve distance learning opportunities, promote inter-jurisdictional communication, improve health care delivery, and to meet community members' requests for better access to the breadth of services available through broadband connectivity.

 DOLA and the Energy and Mineral Impact Assistance Fund program work collaboratively with the Colorado Broadband Office to fund eligible middle mile open access projects.
 For a comprehensive list of State of Colorado funding opportunities available for broadband projects, please visit the Colorado Broadband Office Funding Opportunities web page.